fastify/fastify/docs/Plugins-Guide.md

 })
 ```

-We've seen how extend server functionalities and how handle the encapsulation system, but what if you need to add a function that must be executed every time that the server "[emits](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md)" an event?
+We've seen how to extend server functionality and how handle the encapsulation system, but what if you need to add a function that must be executed every time that the server "[emits](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md)" an event?

 <a name="hooks"></a>
 ## Hooks